dploeger/disclaimr/README.md

 ### Database setup

+Create a database in your preferred backend, e.g. for MariaDB:

+1. Secure your installation

+	mysql\_secure\_installation

+2. Create the database (e.g. disclaimr)

+	CREATE DATABASE disclaimr;

+3. Create a user (e.g. disclaimr) with password (e.g. disclaimr)

+	CREATE USER 'disclaimr'@'localhost' IDENTIFIED BY 'disclaimr';

+4. Grant the user access to the database and reload the privilege table

+	GRAND ALL PRIVILEGES ON disclaimr.* TO 'disclaimr'@'localhost';
+	FLUSH PRIVILEGES;

-Create a database in your preferred backend and configure it by copying the file "db.conf.dist" to "db.conf" inside the settings subdirectory and modify it according to your backend.
+And configure it by copying the file "db.conf.dist" to "db.conf" inside the settings subdirectory and modify it according to your backend.

 To initialize the database, run